LGOG/Try_Hack_Me_walkthrough/README.md

 # Try_Hack_Me_walkthrough
-Random boxses from tryhackme with walkthroughs that i made (was never ment to publish them)
+Random boxses from tryhackme with walkthroughs that i made (was never meant to publish them)